bencebeky/spotrod/toyproblem/README.md

 Other files in this directory are:

-- [COPYING](COPYING) The GNU General Public License;
 - [Makefile](Makefile) Makefile for generating toycython.so and toyc.so;
 - [README.md](README.md) this file;
 - [test.py](test.py) a Python script for benchmarking the different implementations;
 - [toyc-setup.py](toyc-setup.py) a Python script for compiling toyc.so
 - [toyc-wrapper.c](toyc-wrapper.c) C code wrapping toyc.c in the numpy C API;
 - [toyc.h](toyc.h) headers for functions in toyc.c;
-- [toycython-setup.py](toycython-setup.py) a Python script for compiling toycython.so
+- [toycython-setup.py](toycython-setup.py) a Python script for compiling toycython.so.

 ## Compilation

-To generate the modules toycython.so and toyc.so, run make without any arguments.
-To generate toypython.pyc, just import toypython from Python, it gets automatically compiled.
+To generate the modules `toycython.so` and `toyc.so`, run `make` without any arguments.
+To generate `toypython.pyc`, just `import toypython` from Python, it gets automatically compiled.

 ## TODO